 So, I’m not great at sewing.
 I mean I can do it if I really have too, fixing an inseam here and there, but It is not my strong suit.
-Therefore, DIY no-sew Halloween costumes are top on my list of crafty things to tackle this season.
+Therefore, kids homemade halloween costumes are top on my list of crafty things to tackle this season.

-I remember when I was younger my grandma make me this elaborate Belle from Beauty and the Beast costume.
+I remember when I was younger my grandma made me this elaborate Belle from Beauty and the Beast costume.
 You know, the yellow one she wears when they are dancing in the ballroom?
 It was my favorite Halloween costume of all time!
-(Unfortunately, I don’t have a picture of it 😞).
+(Unfortunately, I don’t have a picture of it).

 One of the costumes for my daughter a few years ago was just one of my old Homecoming dresses sprayed with fake blood and some bad makeup, bam!
 DIY zombie bride!